aws-samples/application-migration-with-aws-workshop/workshop/content/app-mig-service/server_details.en.md

     ![Confirm action](/app_mig_serv/launch_template_update_version_popup.en.png)

-10. Go back to the <a href="https://us-west-2.console.aws.amazon.com/mgn/home?region=us-west-2#/sourceServers">Application Migration Service</a> screen, click on **Hostname** of migrated server.
+10. Go back to the <a href="https://us-west-2.console.aws.amazon.com/mgn/home?region=us-west-2#/sourceServers" target="_blank" rel="noopener noreferrer">Application Migration Service</a> screen, click on **Hostname** of migrated server.

-    While waiting for the **Data replication status** to become **Healthy** (it should take ~30 mins) review parameters <a href="https://docs.aws.amazon.com/mgn/latest/ug/linux-agent.html" target="_blank">you can use for the agent installation</a>, see how agent can be <a href="https://docs.aws.amazon.com/mgn/latest/ug/windows-agent.html" target="_blank">installed on Windows</a> (if you plan to do Windows migration in the future) and additional information for <a href="https://docs.aws.amazon.com/mgn/latest/ug/installing-agent-blocked.html" target="_blank">instalation of agent on a secured network</a>.
+    While waiting for the **Data replication status** to become **Healthy** (it should take ~30 mins) review parameters <a href="https://docs.aws.amazon.com/mgn/latest/ug/linux-agent.html" target="_blank" rel="noopener noreferrer">you can use for the agent installation</a>, see how agent can be <a href="https://docs.aws.amazon.com/mgn/latest/ug/windows-agent.html" target="_blank" rel="noopener noreferrer">installed on Windows</a> (if you plan to do Windows migration in the future) and additional information for <a href="https://docs.aws.amazon.com/mgn/latest/ug/installing-agent-blocked.html" target="_blank" rel="noopener noreferrer">instalation of agent on a secured network</a>.

     ![Data replication healthy](/app_mig_serv/data_replication_healthy.en.png)